kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; This option prevents the Eitr Refinery to pull items from warded areas if it isn't placed inside ; of it.
 For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
 ; The range of the chest detection for the auto deposit and auto fuel features.
-; Maximum is 50
-autoRange = 5
+Maximum is 50. autoRange = 5

 [WispSpawner]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; This value determines the maximum amount of Wisp per spawner. maximumWisps = 6